gayummy/Discord-Twitch-STATUS-GLITCH/README.md

 to redirect to the folder directory path.

 ## STEP 5
-Once you have it directed to the correct folder path with the JS file Type in npm install discord.js
+Once you have it directed to the correct folder path with the JS file, Type in npm install discord.js

 ## FINAL STEP